 I. Statement of the Problem

-Alpha-gal Syndrome (AGS) is a hypersensitivity reaction to galactose-α-1,3-galactose (alpha-gal), found in non-primate mammalian meat and derivative products.4,5 Unlike typical food allergies, symptoms are often delayed by two hours or more after exposure and can arise suddenly following years of safe meat consumption.6–8 Evidence suggests that the bite of some tick species induces immunoglobulin E (IgE antibodies to alpha-gal, sensitizing patients to subsequent alpha-gal exposures.1,9–12 Symptoms typically include abdominal cramping, urticaria, and anaphylaxis.8 Diagnosis relies on a history of symptoms following exposure to mammalian products, and an elevated IgE to alpha-gal.6 AGS has been reported worldwide13; in the United States, it is most closely associated with the bite of a lone star tick (Amblyomma americanum).10 Research has suggested that other tick species, including Ixodes spp., may also be associated with AGS development.14,15 Reports of AGS in the scientific literature have been increasing over the last decade, but the true burden of cases is unknown.
+Alpha-gal Syndrome (AGS) is a hypersensitivity reaction to galactose-α-1,3-galactose (alpha-gal), found in non-primate mammalian meat and derivative products.4,5 Unlike typical food allergies, symptoms are often delayed by two hours or more after exposure and can arise suddenly following years of safe meat consumption.6–8 Evidence suggests that the bite of some tick species induces immunoglobulin E (IgE) antibodies to alpha-gal, sensitizing patients to subsequent alpha-gal exposures.1,9–12 Symptoms typically include abdominal cramping, urticaria, and anaphylaxis.8 Diagnosis relies on a history of symptoms following exposure to mammalian products, and an elevated blood IgE specific to alpha-gal.6 AGS has been reported worldwide13; in the United States, it is most closely associated with the bite of a lone star tick (Amblyomma americanum).10 Research has suggested that other tick species, including Ixodes spp., may also be associated with AGS development.14,15 Reports of AGS in the scientific literature have been increasing over the last decade, but the true burden of cases is unknown.
 Additionally, much of the country is at risk given the expanding geographic range of lone star and other ticks.16 As more cases are diagnosed and public interest increases, multiple states have expressed a desire to quantify the burden of AGS.
 A standardized case definition and reporting criteria are needed to collect the comparable clinical, laboratory, and epidemiologic data that are necessary to characterize disease burden, compare disease incidence between states, and monitor trends in patient demographics, morbidity and mortality, and geographic distribution of risk.
 This will inform public health recommendations and guidance.
-Preventing tick bites is the main strategy for AGS intervention1–3; disease surveillance could therefore inform activities to strengthen occupational health protocols and public health messaging regarding tick bite prevention behaviors with the goal of reducing tick borne disease risk.
+Preventing tick bites is the main strategy for AGS intervention1–3; disease surveillance could therefore inform activities to strengthen occupational health protocols and public health messaging regarding tick bite prevention behaviors, with the goal of reducing tick borne disease risk.

-Word Count: _29_/300
+Word Count: _290_/300